bartschliam/group_j/README.md

 # Description
 To design and build an interactive ontology-driven application based on:
 - at least TWO open data-sets
-- Domain (e.g. Crime, Planning, Health, Finance, etc...)
+- domain (e.g. Crime, Planning, Health, Finance, etc...)

 Any dataset chosen:
 - **must not** already have an RDF version published